dereneaton/ipyrad/docs/full_tutorial_CLI.rst

   Step3: Clustering/Mapping reads
     Saving Assembly.

-Again we can examine the output:
+Again we can examine the results:

 .. code-block:: bash